ILIAS-eLearning/ILIAS/docs/development/js-coding-style.md

 functions are [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), which makes this rule obsolete.
 Therefore, we do not require function declarations to be placed before they are used.

+#### 4. Parameter Properties Reassignment

+Airbnb does not allow to manipulate/reassign parameters completely.
+However, reassigning **parameter properties** of e.g. `HTMLElement`s is a common use-case, which has led to many unnecessary variables being initialised to work around this code-style rule.
+Therefore we allow the manipulation/reassignment of **parameter properties**.

 ## Applying Code Style

 ILIAS is using [ESLint](https://eslint.org/) to automatically check and/or fix JavaScript code according to the